commonmark/commonmark-spec/README.md

     make leakcheck

-To make a release tarball:
+To make a release tarball and zip archive:

-    make tarball
+    make archive

 Compiling for Windows
 ---------------------